Have You Heard of Kona Coffee?

 Best Way to Prepare Kona Coffee

 Since Kona coffee is a real treat, I recommend brewing it with care.
 This is not the coffee that you buy pre-ground and toss into your traditional pot coffee maker.
-This is a coffee that you use a proper brewing ratio (1:18 ratio recommended), including grinding your coffee fresh, weighing out your coffee and timing your brew to ensure you are extracting your coffee perfectly.
+This is a coffee that uses a proper brewing ratio (1:18 ratio recommended), including grinding your coffee fresh, weighing out your coffee and timing your brew to ensure you are extracting your coffee perfectly.
 I personally recommend trying a Pour-Over or French Press for this one.

 The Hawaiian Coffee Experience

-If you ever find yourself on the big island of Hawaii, please make sure to visit one of the hundreds of small, mostly family-owned farms in the Kona “coffee belt.”
+If you ever find yourself on the big island of Hawaii, please make sure to visit one of the hundreds of small, mostly family-owned specialty farms in the Kona “coffee belt.”
 Many of these coffee farms provide tours throughout the day that will allow you to see exactly how the coffee is grown, processed and even roasted.
 The cherry on top is that most tours are completely free, and you are almost always guaranteed several samples of Kona coffee.
 Drink up and consider taking a bag home with you!

 As someone who has been fortunate enough to go to Kona several times, my recommendation is to go off the beaten path.
 If you’re with a large family and maybe little ones, the bigger name producers will provide nice, well-structured tours and facilities; however, the coolest experiences I have had were with smaller family farms.
 Ask the locals when you’re in Kona, and you might stumble across a small grower who will spend their entire afternoon showing you their farm and teaching you about what makes it so special.
 Just speaking from experience here!